Autoregressive integrated moving average: Differencing

-A stationary time series's properties do not depend on the time at which the series is observed.
-Specifically, for a wide-sense stationary time series, the mean and the variance/autocovariance keep constant over time.
-Differencing in statistics is a transformation applied to a non-stationary time-series in order to make it stationary in the mean sense (viz., to remove the non-constant trend), but having nothing to do with the non-stationarity of the variance or autocovariance.
-Likewise, the seasonal differencing is applied to a seasonal time-series to remove the seasonal component.
-From the perspective of signal processing, especially the Fourier spectral analysis theory, the trend is the low-frequency part in the spectrum of a non-stationary time series, while the season is the periodic-frequency part in the spectrum of it.
-Therefore, the differencing works as a high-pass (i.e., low-stop) filter and the seasonal-differencing as a comb filter to suppress the low-frequency trend and the periodic-frequency season in the spectrum domain (rather than directly in the time domain), respectively.
+A stationary time series's properties do not change.
+Specifically, for a wide-sense stationary time series, the mean and the variance/autocovariance are constant over time.
+Differencing in statistics is a transformation applied to a non-stationary time-series in order to make it trend stationary (i.e., stationary in the mean sense), by removing or subtracting the trend or non-constant mean.
+However, it does not affect the non-stationarity of the variance or autocovariance.
+Likewise, seasonal differencing or deseasonalization is applied to a time-series to remove the seasonal component.

+From the perspective of signal processing, especially the Fourier spectral analysis theory, the trend is a low-frequency part in the spectrum of a series, while the season is a periodic-frequency part.
+Therefore, differencing is a high-pass (that is, low-stop) filter and the seasonal-differencing is a comb filter to suppress respectively the low-frequency trend and the periodic-frequency season in the spectrum domain (rather than directly in the time domain).